-Red Clay Dance Company lives to awaken "glocal" change through creating, performing and teaching Afro-Contemporary dance--change that transforms social, cultural, and economic imbalances in our local and global community.
+Red Clay Dance Company lives to awaken “glocal” Artivism through creating, performing and teaching dances of the African Diaspora.

 Founded in Brooklyn, NY in July 2008 and now based in Chicago, IL, Red Clay Dance Company is the brainchild of Vershawn Sanders-Ward, the institutions’ Founding Artistic Director & CEO.
 Red Clay Dance is Chicago’s premier Afro-contemporary dance company, voted Best Dance Organization by the Chicago Reader in 2019.
 It’s mission is to awaken “glocal” change through creating, performing and teaching dances of the African Diaspora–change that transforms cultural and socio-economic inequities in our local and global community.
 The touring company is an all-female ensemble that tours and performs locally, nationally and internationally the choreographic work of its founder.
 The organization also houses its own School of Dance, Youth Ensemble and provides dance education programming to schools and community partners.